jenkinsci/js-libs/handlebars/README.md

 higher level `require` syntax (synchronous) on the `handlebars` NPM module, and then use a `withExternalModuleMapping` instruction ([jenkins-js-builder]) in the app bundle's `gulpfile.js`.

-In either case, you should also add a runtime dependency on the `jenkins-handlebars-rt` NPM module:
+In either case, you should also add dev dependencies on the relevant [Handlebars] NPM packages:

 ```
-npm install --save jenkins-handlebars-rt
+npm install --save-dev jenkins-handlebars-rt hbsfy handlebars
 ```

 ## `require` (sync)